ansys/api-eigen-example/doc/source/users_guide/index.rst

 The API gRPC Eigen Example Python module
 ----------------------------------------

+Import the API gRPC Python server and client with:

 .. code:: python

    import ansys.eigen.python.grpc.server as grpc_server
    import ansys.eigen.python.grpc.client as grpc_client

-The API gRPC Python server is characterized for being a standalone gRPC app, with no DB.
-This server is intended to be run easily with the following commands (in the terminal).
-If you were located at the root directory of the repository, and you wanted to deploy the API gRPC version of the server, you could do the following:
+The API gRPC Python server is a standalone gRPC app with no DB.
+You can easily deploy this server by running commands in the terminal.
+If you are located at the root directory of the repository, you can deploy this version of the server with:

 .. code:: bash

    python src/ansys/eigen/python/grpc/server.py

-This deploys the server by its default parameters, though you can always deploy it manually if you prefer by calling the ``serve()`` method inside the module:
+While the preceding command deploys the server with default parameters, you can deploy it manually by calling the ``serve()`` method inside the module:

 .. code:: python

    grpc_server.serve()

-The Python client contains a class called ``DemoGRPCClient``, which basically provide the end-user the tools to interact directly with the previously deployed server.
-For example, if the creation of an API gRPC client for interacting with the previously deployed server is wanted, then:
+The Python client contains a class called ``DemoGRPCClient`` that provides tools for interacting directly with the deployed server.
+For example, to create an API gRPC client for interacting with the previously deployed server, you would run:

 .. code:: python

    cli = grpc_client.DemoGRPCClient(ip="127.0.0.1", port=50051)

-This way, the client is made available to perform operations such as the following:
+The client is then made available to perform operations such as:

 .. code:: python